-The Compensation Committee reviews and approves the salaries and incentive compensation of our named executive officers and non-employee directors and reviews and approves all new hire stock option awards to employees.
+The Compensation Committee reviews and approves the salaries and incentive compensation of our named executive officers, executive and non-executive officers and non-employee directors and reviews and approves all new hire stock option awards to employees.
 In addition, the Compensation Committee approves equity awards for all employees as part of our annual performance review process.
 The Compensation Committee approves a pool of equity awards for employees who are not executive officers, and the Chief Executive Officer distributes this pool in his discretion and based on the performance of each individual.
 The agendas for meetings of the Compensation Committee are prepared by the Compensation Committee Chairman in consultation with management.
-Our Chief Executive Officer, Chief Financial Officer, and General

-Counsel typically attend the meetings of the Compensation Committee, but the Chief Executive Officer, the Chief Financial Officer and the General Counsel do not participate in deliberations relating to their own compensation.
+Our Chief Executive Officer, Chief Financial Officer, and General Counsel typically attend the meetings of the Compensation Committee, but the Chief Executive Officer, the Chief Financial Officer and the General Counsel do not participate in deliberations relating to their own compensation.
 In rendering its decisions, the Compensation Committee considers the recommendations of the Chief Executive Officer, with input by the Chief Financial Officer and the General Counsel, the information regarding comparably sized companies in the biotechnology and pharmaceutical industries in the United States and its collective experience with other companies.
-Additionally, the Compensation Committee considers data and information provided by Radford.
-The Compensation Committee reviews the performance and compensation of the Chief Executive Officer and Chief Financial Officer annually.
+Additionally, the Compensation Committee reviews the performance and compensation of the Chief Executive Officer and Chief Financial Officer annually, in addition to all other executive and non-executive officers.